 Chico Morning Soak Summary

 Relaxing, rejuvenating, and quiet.
-Head back south towards Gardiner to finish of your trip with a Paddle and Saddle Package.
-Get a little bow-legged with a nice ride through wild flower fields.
-Enjoy a quiet day in a more natural Montana setting.
-After the ride, eat a home style BBQ lunch, then head down to Montana Whitewater to finish your vacation off with a fun and splashy raft trip down the historic Yellowstone River.
+Head back south towards Gardiner to Montana Whitewater to finish your vacation off with a fun and splashy raft trip down the historic Yellowstone River – full day or half day trips available.
 Whew & memories, good times, and hot springs galore!

 Staying in Bozeman can give you access to all the area has to offer.
 There are many hotels and vacation rentals to choose from at a variety of prices.
 If you are flying, the Bozeman Yellowstone International Airport is only 10 minutes from downtown.
 If you rent a car, be sure to ask for a Southwest Montana Brochure Packet to help you fill any spare time with more fun!